Check Compensation

 • Preventing accidents

-• Keeping track of planes within their given airspace
+• Keeping track of planes within their assigned airspace

 tip

-In order to keep us safe, air traffic control enforces rules to keep planes a certain distance apart from each other to prevent collisions.
-During peak travel times, airspace can become so congested that ATC must make certain safety decisions that unfortunately lead to delays and cancellations.
+In order to keep passengers safe, air traffic control enforces rules that keep planes a certain distance apart to prevent collisions.
+During peak travel times, airspace can become so congested that ATC must make certain safety decisions that lead to delays and cancellations.

-But it’s important to point out that while they do make decisions that affect flight cancellations, air traffic control does not cancel flights.
+It is important to note that while ATC makes decisions that affect flight cancellations, air traffic control does not itself cancel flights.
+That decision remains with the airline.

 Air Traffic Control flights cancelled

-Since the pandemic, air travel has been growing faster than ever before.
-Because of this, ATC has been faced with imposing more restrictions to accommodate the growing demand on airspace, especially during peak travel times.
-Remember, their main objective is to keep everyone safe.
+Since the pandemic, air travel has grown significantly year on year.
+ATC has been faced with managing increasing restrictions to accommodate the growing demand on airspace, especially during peak travel periods.
+Safety is always the primary objective.

-When severe weather results to flight delays, it leads to a domino effect at the airport as departure time slots get more and more crowded.
-When this happens, ATC may ask airlines to cancel flights.
+When severe weather results in flight delays, it creates a domino effect at the airport as departure time slots become more and more congested.
+When this happens, ATC may ask airlines to reduce or cancel flights.

-Additionally, the sheer number of people travelling in recent years combined with more and more restrictions and regulations have led to airports struggling to keep up with the demand.
-The result: more delays and cancellations.
+The sheer volume of passengers in recent years, combined with tighter restrictions and regulations, has also led to airports struggling to keep up with demand.
+The result is more delays and cancellations across the board.

 Air traffic control is overseen by the Civil Aviation Authority in the UK, Eurocontrol in Europe, the Federal Aviation Administration in the United States, and Transport Canada Civil Aviation in Canada.

-Even though you may not be eligible for financial compensation, if your flight is cancelled as a result of ATC problems, you still have a right to a full refund if you decide not to travel.
-You are also entitled to rebooking at no extra charge with your current airline or a different one.
+You are entitled to a full refund if you decide not to travel.
+You are also entitled to rebooking at no extra charge on your current airline or a comparable service.

-If you’re travelling in the UK, EU, or Canada, airlines are also required to provide you with care if you’re affected by a flight cancellation.
-Even in the US, where airlines are not required to provide care, some airlines may still offer food and refreshments to passengers as a good deed gesture.
+If you are travelling in the UK, EU, or Canada, airlines are also required to provide care during the disruption.
+Even in the US, where airlines are not legally required to provide care, many will offer food and refreshments to passengers.

-In the UK, EU, and Canada, you can expect to be given:
+In the UK, EU, and Canada, you can expect:

-• Vouchers for meals and refreshment or even hotel accommodation if your rebooked flight won’t depart until the following day
+• Meal and refreshment vouchers, and hotel accommodation if your rebooked flight does not depart until the following day

 • Transportation to and from the hotel

-You can learn more about your air passenger rights in each region in the links below.
+You can read more about your passenger rights in each region below.

 Tools to Help You Out